Start From

 We reserve the right to alter any routes or itineraries should circumstances, like weather, road conditions, unforeseen obstacles, etc. so demand.

-Some accommodations use generators for the supply of electricity, which switches off at 22:00, and gas geysers for hot water supply.
+Some accommodations use generators for the supply of electricity, which switches off at 22:00, and gas geysers for the hot water supply.

 This is True, unspoiled Africa –at its Best!